-If you’ve ever had your car detailed, you know how dazzling it is when your automobile’s nooks and crannies are cleaned.
+If you’ve ever had your car detailed, you know how dazzling it is when your car’s tough-to-reach spots are freshly cleaned.
 Suddenly it feels like a brand new car!
-The same can hold true for your home but on a much grander scale.
+The same can hold true for your home, but on a much grander scale.
 When you invest time in “detailing” your house, the result is a home with added sparkle that will make it look and feel nearly as fresh as the day you moved in.

-From your baseboards to your showerhead, here’s a cleaning guide to tackle three of your home’s toughest spots:
+From your baseboards to your showerhead, here’s a cleaning guide to tackle five of your home’s toughest spots:

-In addition to wiping down the hinges, gaskets and entire interior with disinfectant, don’t forget to clean your dishwasher’s filter periodically.
+Cleaning the dishwasher can be a tough task, but it’s worth the effort!
+Wipe down the hinges, gaskets and entire interior with disinfectant, and clean your dishwasher’s filter periodically.
 Visit the manufacturer’s website to get specific instructions on how best to clean your particular model’s filter.
 If you’ve never done this chore before, you won’t believe the gunk that’s accumulated!

-After that, do a vinegar wash to remove grease, grime and musty odors.
+After you’ve finished, do a vinegar wash to remove grease, grime and musty odors.
 Simply fill a dishwasher-safe container with a cup of white vinegar and run a hot-water cycle.

 Dirty vent covers can lead to dirty air—when you turn on your HVAC system, the air that blows through can dislodge dust, pet dander, pollen and other airborne particles and send them flying.
 Cleaning the vent covers once or twice a year can make a big difference.
 Get them looking fresh by carefully removing them from the wall or floor, and washing in the bathtub or in your yard with warm, soapy water.
 While they’re out, it doesn’t hurt to wipe down just inside the vents with a dry cloth, either.